C++ Programming Language Table of content:

 2D vectors can be accessed in the same way as accessing and modifying 2D arrays in C++ by using the double square brackets and specifying the indexes pertaining to the row and column of the element we want to access.

 The at() function is another method that is used to access and modify vector elements of 2D vectors in C++.
 It has a very useful advantage in that it provides bounds checking.
-This way, an 'out of range' exception will be thrown, which helps us in debugging and maintaining the code.
-The indexes are specified pertaining to the row and column of the element in the 2D vector in C++.
+This way, an 'out of range' exception will be thrown, which helps us debug and maintain the code.
+The indices are specified pertaining to the row and column of the element in the 2D vector in C++.

 You might also be interested in reading the following: